 A traditional and popular addition to Gado Gado salad is some cubed Ketupat rice cakes.
-These are compressed rice cakes that have been cooked in coconut milk and pandan leaves.
+These are compressed rice cakes that have been cooked in water or coconut milk (for a richer flavour) and pandan leaves.

 In Indonesia, these cakes are packed into woven palm leaf pouches They are sold as a side for many local dishes including satays.
 These are perfect to dip into the peanut sauce as they absorb the flavour without losing their shape.